-For those fresh out of high school, there’s no tougher choice than deciding where to go to college.
+There’s no tougher choice for those fresh out of high school than deciding where to go to college.
 Is looking at colleges with best job placement rates the best way to pick one?

 As we all know, attending an out-of-state college can be extremely costly, so this should probably be one of the first things to consider, right after becoming familiar with the majors available, housing options, etc. The job placement rate should come into play only after all other basics are covered.